1. Learn what birds are normally seen in your area. Some birds come at different times of the year.

 - A tube feeder with small holes for Finches.
-It may be easier to use a Finch Sock feeder.
+It may be easier to use a Wild Delight Finch Sock Feeder

 Some birds, like Cardinals, prefer to eat off the ground or from a platform feeder.
 These birds often prefer to feed close to brush or trees for safety.
 Finches will come to feeders regardless of their location.